A nonconservative kinetic framework for a closed-market society subject to shock events: Kinetic framework

 for $p \in \mathbb{N}$, and describe the \textit{macroscopic state} of the system.
-From a physical perspective, the $0$th, $1$st, and $2$nd order moments represent density, linear momentum, and kinetic energy, respectively, for the entire system.
-For socio-economic applications, these moments have a different interpretation, due to the particular dynamics of these phenomena.
+From probabilistic and statistical standpoint, the $0$th-order moment represents the density, the $1$st-order moment stands for the mean, and the $2$nd-order moment is related to the variance.
+However, from a physical perspective, the $0$th, $1$st, and $2$nd order moments can be interpreted as density, linear momentum, and kinetic energy, respectively, for the entire system.
+For socio-economic applications, these moments have a particular interpretation, due to the particular dynamics of these phenomena.
 The $0$th-order moment, also indicated by $\rho(t)$, represents the number of agents in the overall system at time $t>0$.
-Moreover, if $\rho(t)\neq 0$, the overall system average, $m(t)$, with respect to the activity variable, is provided by the $1$st-order moment, i.e.
+Moreover, if $\rho(t)\neq 0$, the overall system average, $m(t)$, or the mean value with respect to the activity variable, is provided by the $1$st-order moment, i.e. (see \cite{della2023intransigent} for details)

 The dynamics of the total density $\rho(t)$, that can be recovered from the kinetic equations \eqref{eqkin2}, bearing the assumption \eqref{assump} in mind, is such that